Does Medicare Cover Eye Exams and Glasses?

 Does Medicare Cover Eye Exams?

-None of Original Medicare’s parts include coverage for routine vision services.
+Beneficiaries who wear glasses often ask, "Does Medicare pay for eye exams?"
+And the answer is no, none of Original Medicare’s parts include coverage for routine vision services.
 Original Medicare also does not normally pay for routine dental care, alternative therapies such as acupuncture and various other forms of care.

 Original Medicare Part B Services